 Employers who collude with or assist an applicant in receiving unemployment benefits illegally or who commit fraud to avoid unemployment insurance tax will be penalized $500 or the amount of unemployment benefits determined to be overpaid, whichever is greater.

 Employers attempting to prevent, reduce or cause an overpayment of benefits to an applicant by: making a false statement; or, making an offer of employment when no such employment is available, may be subject to a penalty of $500 or 50 percent of the overpaid or reduced unemployment benefits or payment required, whichever is greater.

-Applicants who receive unemployment benefits by knowingly misrepresenting or failing to disclose any necessary information, or by making false statements, have committed fraud.
+Applicants who receive unemployment benefits by knowingly misrepresenting or failing to disclose requested information, or by making false statements (whether intentional or not) have committed fraud.
 Applicants determined by the Minnesota Unemployment Insurance (UI) Program to have committed fraud, must immediately repay all fraudulently received unemployment benefits, plus an assessed penalty equal to 40 percent of the amount fraudulently obtained.
-Interest will be assessed on unpaid balances at a rate of 1.5 percent per month.
+Interest will be assessed on unpaid balances at a rate of 1.0 percent per month.

 Violations by applicants and employers may be prosecuted as felony theft under the fraud provisions of the Minnesota Unemployment Insurance Law.
 Employers can help prevent fraud by reporting potential violations to the UI Program using an online Fraud Report.